Territorial Source Principle of Taxation

 Small families are more inclined to distribute the capital and income of their wealth to their children and/or grandchildren directly after they pass away and therefore require relatively simpler succession planning strategy.

 Nowadays, many family members in the younger generations are tax residents of high-tax jurisdictions.
-As Hong Kong is a relatively low tax jurisdiction with no foreign exchange control and no forced heirship laws, there is a driving force for families to place ownership and/or control of the family wealth into the hands of a family member in Hong Kong who has no or little exposure to taxes in high-tax jurisdictions with the expectation that he or she will exercise his or her rights and powers over the family wealth for the benefit of all family members.
+As Hong Kong is a relatively low tax jurisdiction with no foreign exchange control and no forced heirship laws, there is a driving force for families to place ownership and/or control of the family wealth into the hands of a family member in Hong Kong who has no or little exposure to taxes in high-tax jurisdictions with the expectation that such family member will exercise their rights and powers over the family wealth for the benefit of all family members.

 Hong Kong does not have forced heirship laws.

-However, under the Inheritance (Provision for Family and Dependants) Ordinance, certain categories of persons (such as spouse, children, parents of the deceased who were being maintained by the deceased immediately before his death) may apply to the court for an order, for example, to make periodic payments out of the net estate of the deceased to the applicant, on the ground that the disposition of the deceased’s estate effected by his will or the law relating to intestacy, or the combination of his will and that law, is not such as to make reasonable financial provision for the applicant.
+However, under the Inheritance (Provision for Family and Dependants) Ordinance, certain categories of persons (such as spouse, children, parents of the deceased who were being maintained by the deceased immediately before the death of the deceased) may apply to the court for an order, for example, to make periodic payments out of the net estate of the deceased to the applicant, on the ground that the disposition of the deceased’s estate effected by their will or the law relating to intestacy, or the combination of such will and that law, is not such as to make reasonable financial provision for the applicant.

-Further, if a person makes a gift or disposition for which the full valuable consideration was not given (eg, a contribution to a trust) within six years before his or her death and such gift or disposition was made with the intention of defeating an application for financial provision against his or her estate, the court may on application order the recipient (eg the trustees of a trust) to provide such sum of money or other property for the purpose of the making of that financial provision.
+Further, if a person makes a gift or disposition for which the full valuable consideration was not given (eg, a contribution to a trust) within six years before their death and such gift or disposition was made with the intention of defeating an application for financial provision against their estate, the court may on application order the recipient (eg, the trustees of a trust) to provide such sum of money or other property for the purpose of the making of that financial provision.

 There is no matrimonial property regime in Hong Kong.
-Each spouse owns and administers the property he or she acquired whether before or during the marriage and he or she can freely transfer his or her property without the consent of the other spouse during the marriage.
+Each spouse owns and administers the property they acquired whether before or during the marriage and they can freely transfer their property respectively, without the consent of the other spouse during the marriage.